 Byward Market in Ottawa.

-Jasper National Park in Alberta. almost 7 years ago
+Jasper National Park in Alberta. over 7 years ago

 Where to begin?
 Canada is vast, beautiful and different in every province & territory.
 Here's my recommendations: